 For patients who suffer from extreme lymphedema, CDT can be very effective in alleviating symptoms.
 For example, one woman experienced a loss of 110 lbs. after just a month of treatment, including around 67 liters of fluid that accounted for a nearly 40% volume reduction in her legs.
 This amazing transformation is indicative of the healing power of the CDT treatment plan.

-If you have lymphedema or lipedema or are experiencing symptoms associated with these disorders, you may benefit from Complete Decongestive Therapy.
+If you have lymphedema or lipedema or are experiencing symptoms associated with these disorders, you may experience similar or better benefits to lymphatic drainage massage benefits from Complete Decongestive Therapy.
 This non-invasive medical technique has helped countless patients manage and reverse their symptoms.
 Call today to schedule your consultation, and see how you can benefit from this effective therapy option.

 What are the Usual Lipedema Symptoms?